arghya2204/Vegetable-Market-Data-Analysis/README.md

 ## Methodology

-The project followed these steps:
+The project followed a systematic methodology consisting of the following key steps:

-1. **Data Collection:** Collecting data from Noida Vegetable Market, nearby markets, and income group statistics.
+1. **Data Collection:**
+   - Data was sourced from multiple channels, including the Noida Vegetable Market, nearby markets in Delhi, and income group statistics.
+   - Extensive data variables were collected, encompassing monthly vegetable prices, market demand, seasonal variations, and detailed demographic information.

+2. **Data Transformation:**
+   - The collected data was meticulously transformed into structured datasets.
-2. **Data Transformation:** Structuring the data into relevant tables, including vegetable prices, income group spending, and market demand.
+   - Individual data tables were created to compartmentalize various aspects of the analysis, such as vegetable prices, income group spending, and market demand.

-3. **Data Analysis:** Analyzing price trends, seasonal vegetables, affordability for different income groups, and conducting a case study on the quick commerce vegetable business.
+   - Data quality was assured through thorough data cleaning, handling of missing values, and standardization of data formats.

+3. **Data Analysis:**
+   - A comprehensive data analysis was undertaken to unveil meaningful insights.
+   - Statistical techniques were employed to discern price trends, seasonality, and the influence of various factors on vegetable prices.
+   - The affordability of vegetable baskets for different income groups was assessed by scrutinizing the relationship between spending capacity and prices.
+   - A detailed case study was conducted on the quick commerce vegetable business in Delhi, delving into market size, competition, challenges, success factors, and technology integration.

+4. **Data Visualization:**
+   - Data visualization techniques were utilized to present the findings in a clear and compelling manner.
+   - A diverse array of charts, graphs, and visual representations were crafted to depict price trends, seasonal patterns, and the comparative analysis of income groups' spending.

+5. **Reporting and Documentation:**
+   - The major findings and insights were succinctly summarized.
+   - The project methodology, results, and limitations were diligently documented in an extensive README file, ensuring accessibility for all stakeholders.

+This systematic approach allowed for a rigorous analysis of the vegetable market, offering a comprehensive understanding of price dynamics, affordability, and the broader quick commerce landscape in Delhi.

 ## Results